TheKevJames/mosura/README.rst

 utilities, eg. by allowing users to use Mosura to interface with their existing Jira/Github/taskwarrior/etc backends in a single, integrated fashion.

-* [ ] implicit equivalence: any entity in another system should have a representation in Mosura
+- [ ] **implicit equivalence**: any entity in another system should have a representation in Mosura
-* [ ] bi-directional sync: some team members should be able to use Mosura while others use a different solution with no conflicts
+- [ ] **bi-directional sync**: some team members should be able to use Mosura while others use a different solution with no conflicts
-* [ ] minimal views: if you don't use a feature, it shouldn't bloat your interface
+- [ ] **minimal views**: if you don't use a feature, it shouldn't bloat your interface
-* [ ] pre-built roles: getting off the ground with Mosura should be straightfoward, customization should be opt-in
+- [ ] **pre-built roles**: getting off the ground with Mosura should be straightfoward, customization should be opt-in

 Data Model
 ----------